mprechtl/eudi-doc-standards-and-technical-specifications/README.md

 - Check the **[Project Board](https://github.com/orgs/eu-digital-identity-wallet/projects/29)** to see progress.

 ### 3. Engage with the Project
 - **Comment on issues**: External stakeholders can provide feedback and discuss identified gaps.
+- **Provide feedback**: Stakeholders are invited to provide feedback and discuss the [listed standards](docs/technical-specifications/README.md).
 - **Join discussions**: Participate in **[GitHub Discussions](https://github.com/eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/discussions)** to share insights and contribute.

 ## Additional Resources